viktorb1/Snake/README.md

 # Snake Game

-Welcome!
-Look at the Releases section for the Windows executable.
+Play the classic snake game, made in Unity!
+Look at the Releases section for the Windows executable, or download Unity and compile the code yourself!

 # Screenshots